sumitsutar/CovidVaccineTracker/README.md

 Just thought of making a single page application which can be run from any machine without having to install any additional software.
  It will display real-time Vaccine Availability on Selected pincodes as well as other nearby pincodes.

-Please note - this provide very limited functionality.
+Please note - this provides very limited functionality.
 I just developed it to help people find vaccines more easily.

 All you have to do is -